Botanical Name: Dracaena reflexa

 Water: Keep soil lightly moist spring through fall, slightly drier in winter.
 Do not let soil get waterlogged, which can cause root rot.
 Dracaenas are sensitive to fluoride, often added to tap water.
 Use distilled or rainwater.
 Always use room-temperature water for your indoor plants.

 Humidity: Average room (around 40% relative humidity).
-Dry air may cause leaf tips to turn brown; there are easy ways to raise the humidity for house plants.
+Indoor air can become extremely dry in the winter without our noticing it.
+It's a good idea to use a humidity monitor, rather than guess.
+Here are easy ways to raise the humidity for house plants.

 Temperature: Normal room temps (65-75°F/18-24°C) will suit this plant.
 It tolerates hot better than cold; do not expose it to temperatures below 50°F/10°C. Even cold drafts near a door or window will harm it.